bioconvert/bioconvert/doc/developer_guide.rst

-If you need to include extra arguments, such as a reference file, you may add extra argument, altough this is not yet part of the official **Bioconvert** API.
+If you need to include extra arguments, such as a reference file, you may add extra argument, although this is not yet part of the official **Bioconvert** API.
 See for instance :class:`~bioconvert.sam2cram.SAM2CRAM` converter.